 • Prepared submissions and represented Minority Rights Group International in international fora (UN, OSCE, Council of Europe) and conferences to raise awareness of specific minority rights issues.

 • Experienced in consulting with senior government and inter-governmental officials, civil society leaders, community activists and researchers on a diverse range of conflict, human rights, and policy concerns.

 • Provided informal consultation on dynamics of peace processes and specific conflict situations with intermediaries, policy advisors, and activists responsible for developing peacebuilding strategies.

 ACADEMIC TEACHING AND COURSE DEVELOPMENT

-• Eastern Mennonite University, developed and taught classes on peace processes, public policy, group facilitation, advanced practice skills, and conflict analysis for masters degree students.
+• Eastern Mennonite University, developed and taught classes on war-to-peace transitions, peace processes, public policy, group facilitation, advanced practice skills, foundations for justice and peacebuilding, and conflict analysis for masters degree students.

-• UN University of Peace: taught graduate classs on conflict analysis, peace processes, negotiation and mediation.
+• UN University of Peace: taught graduate class on conflict analysis, peace processes, negotiation and mediation.

 • Europa-Universität Viadrina: developed and wrote an online master degree class on international conflict management.

 • Applied Conflict Transformation Studies: advised Responding to Conflict in the development of this international distance-learning graduate program and authored core readers..

 • EASTERN MENNONITE UNIVERSITY, Associate Professor Strategic Peacebuilding and Public Policy, Aug 2011-Present (ongoing)